ASU-RSE-Services/apgap-documentation/content/docs/guides/manage-reportable-pathogens.md

 # Register pathogens and mark them reportable

 The Pathogens list is the platform's registry of known pathogens and which of them are **reportable**.
-Marking a pathogen reportable matters beyond record-keeping: it drives metadata validation (fields that are only required for reportable pathogens) and access-request auto-approval, when your organization has that setting enabled.
+Marking a pathogen reportable matters beyond record-keeping: it drives metadata validation (fields that are only required for reportable pathogens) and access-request auto-approval, when your organization has that setting enabled. *Note:* Novel or emerging pathogens are also maintained in this list.
+Reportable status is a legal designation and follows applicable state rules.

 > [!WARNING]
 **The Permissions required for this operation are Platform Admin**